PawanKumar85/All-Projects/socket/README.md

 - Users can see how many users are connected.
 - If user connect,then we well shown an welcome message to user, and user can see how many users are connected.

+# Namespaces

+- what is namespace in socket.io ?
+- How to create or use namespace ?